wso2/docs-apk/en/docs/create-api/rate-limiting/add-new-rate-limiting-policies-via-rest-api.md

 **Sample code snippets**

-The following is a sample code snippet that defines how you can define Rate Limiting policies at the API-level within an API definition.
+The following is a sample code snippet that defines how you can define Rate Limiting policies at the API-level within an API configuration.

 ```
 apiRateLimit: